BGS: Furthering Opportunities for Students Who Love Science

 That support was vital during years 3 and 4, which were the most challenging time in my studies: getting a research project off the ground, and then feeling like nothing seemed to be working for a while.
 I felt a lot of stress deciding to switch projects — encountering my fair share of imposter syndrome — until I experienced the reward of learning that such struggles and initial failures are inevitable in science.
 “It’s not you, it’s science,” was a helpful refrain among my classmates until the research ultimately clicked.

 Q: What were some of your favorite aspects or achievements as a BGS student?

 A: I helped found and then served as co-chair of Graduate Leadership for Initiatives and Activities (GLIA) for NGG, designed to oversee extracurricular activities — and generously supported by the administration.
 At GLIA, I was active in developing K-12 outreach programs, instituting career development and professional skills building programs, and writing and co-editing a neuroscience primer for high school students that was published on Amazon.
 The outreach efforts were especially rewarding: getting to work with local elementary and high school students and making a tangible, observable difference in their education.

-Q: Diego Contreras, MD, PhD, was your mentor here at Penn.
+Q: Dr. Diego Contreras was your mentor here at Penn.
 What impact did he have on your education and on your choice for next steps?

 A: Diego gave a dynamic lecture in one of my first-year classes, and a group of us took him out for happy hour and talked about life and consciousness.
 I chose to join his lab because of our rapport and mutual respect.
 He treated his students as scientific peers, and balks at being considered an “expert” or “authority” on anything — despite his very real expertise.